preciofishbone/OmniaDocsG2/working-with-processes-v7/authoring-processes-v7/working-with-drafts-processes/create-new-draft-from-published-process/index.rst

-Create new draft from a published process in Omnia 7.0
+Create new draft from a published process in Omnia v7
 ========================================================

+This page describes how to create a new draft in Omnia 7.0 and later.

 The work on a draft process for a new edition can be started whenever it’s convenient.
 The existing published edition is still available for readers until it’s replaced, when the new edition is published.